Prasad7093882458/All_Servers_Installation_Doc/README.md

-this repository for installtion of tools
+this repository is for installtion of tools information and commands.